Have you ever bought something because of how it made you feel?

 - three layers of benefits premium brands offer

-- how to turn your business into a premium brand
+- how to transform your business into a premium brand

 What Makes a Brand “Premium”?

-Defining what a premium brand is can be difficult because it really depends on who you ask.
-Each individual has his or her own set of values and priorities.
-What matters to one person, may not matter to another.
+Defining what a premium brand is can be difficult because it depends on whom you ask.
+Each individual has their own definition of “premium”.
+Thus, what matters to one person may not matter to another.

-A premium brand is an individual, company, product, or service that is generally perceived as having an elevated status, unique quality, or exceptional value in the eyes of its target market.
+A premium brand is an individual, company, product, or service generally perceived to have exceptional value in the target market’s mind.

 Premium brands offer a combination of supreme quality, value, purpose, and exceptional experience.

 When asked, most people associate a premium brand with a higher price.
 But the price is not the only characteristic that makes a brand “premium”.